+calcPnetLLike

-calcPnetLLike Calculates the log likelihood for a set of data under a Pnet model net A Pnet object representing a parameterized network. cases An object representing a set of cases.
-Note the type of object is implementation dependent.
-It could be either a data frame providing cases or a filename for a case file.
+Calculates the log likelihood for a set of data under a Pnet model net A Pnet object representing a parameterized network.

 The function calcPnetLLike calculates the log likelihood for a set of data contained in cases using the current values of the conditional probability table in a Pnet.
 If it is called after a call to BuildAllTables(net) this will be the current value of the parameters.